Narrative Night Honorees and Speakers:

 Paisley Rekdal, winner of the 2018 Narrative Prize, is the author of the essay collection The Night My Mother Met Bruce Lee; a memoir, Intimate, combining poetry, fiction, nonfiction, and photography; and several poetry collections, including Animal Eye, winner of the 2013 UNT Rilke Prize, Imaginary Vessels, and Nightingale (Copper Canyon Press, 2019).
 The recipient of two Pushcart Prizes, Rekdal teaches at the University of Utah, where she is also the creator and editor of an archive project entitled Mapping Salt Lake City.

-Each year we publish more than three hundred artists, including emerging writers and winners of the Nobel Prize, Pulitzer Prize, and National Book Award.
-Every dollar donated to Narrative supports the publication of great literature that’s available to readers every day, all year, for free.
+is the leading digital publisher of fiction, poetry, essays and art.
+Each year we publish hundreds of artists, including emerging authors and winners of the Nobel Prize, Pulitzer Prize, and National Book Award.
+Every dollar donated to Narrative supports our library of great literature that’s available to readers for free.

 Our Narrative in the Schools program provides vital support to teachers and students in underserved communities throughout the world who seek engagement in the literary arts but are too often hampered by limited resources.
 Narrative in the Schools offers lesson plans, video writing tutorials, the Narrative “Tell Me a Story” High School Writing Contest, and, of course, our free, ever-expanding library of literature, with thousands of stories, poems, essays and art used in classrooms around the globe—to teach, inspire, engage and connect the generations.
 After all, as we often say, we know ourselves and our world by the stories we tell.
 We strive to bring you, our readers, the best stories and poems of the day, and of all days.